3Fall/MarvinFC_beta/README.md

 # Marvin - the ultimate open-source rocket flight computer
 ### Suitable for middle to high power rockets.

->  - Yo, let's take whatever's left of our energy to live, and jam it into another flight computer, but this time let's make it posh and fix all the issues of the previous designs.
+>  - Hey, let's take whatever's left of our energy to live, and jam it into another flight computer, but this time let's make it posh and fix all the issues of the previous designs.
 >  - No.
 >  - We can use some pogo pin connectors.